heshamelmatary/cheri-exercises/src/introduction/README.md

 ## Platform

-These exercises are designed to be run on the CheriBSD operating system in its pure-capability CheriABI process environment.
+These exercises are designed to be run on the CHERI-seL4 microkernel (in hybrid mode) and its CHERI-Microkit userspace framework that enables pure-capability protection domain environment.
 They can be run on various instantiations of CHERI-RISC-V, including on QEMU and on FPGA implementations.
 QEMU-CHERI is a convenient instruction-set-level emulator, and is usually the best starting point for most users (even those intending to eventually run on hardware).
-You can use our [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) tool to build the CHERI-RISC-V SDK, CheriBSD, and QEMU on macOS, FreeBSD, and Linux.
+You can use our [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) tool to build the CHERI-RISC-V SDK, CHERI-seL4, CHERI-Microkit, and QEMU on macOS, FreeBSD, and Linux.

 ## Skills development exercises